 Another practical difference between Magistrates and District Court Judges is often the availability of Court dates.
 Often, a Magistrate can offer a hearing sooner than a District Court Judge.
 This can be particularly important if the matter concerns issues like parental responsibilities when there might be a sense of urgency.
 Other post-decree matters can also be deemed urgent enough that considering using a Magistrate may be a priority.
 Any parties who wish to expedite the resolution of their disputes may want to consider consenting to a Magistrate handling their final orders.

 A less practical difference between Magistrates and Judges is that Magistrates are hired by the counties, whereas District Court Judges are appointed by the Governor and the public is asked to confirm their continued appointments in general elections.
 District Court Judges are also subject to extensive vetting by multiple organizations and the Governor's office; as such, more confidence is distilled in District Court Judges than Magistrates by many.

 Prior to consenting to a Magistrate handling your matter, it is good idea to attempt to seek the opinion of an attorney or attorneys who frequently appear before the particular Magistrate who may hear your case.

 It is also a good idea to consult with an attorney or attorneys to get a feel for the judicial officer who will be handling your matter--Magistrate or Judge--as these insights can offer guidance as to how he or she may resolve your dispute.
 Attorneys may have existing knowledge as to how the Magistrate or Judge generally rules, and whether there are some specific areas that might be served better by being heard by one or the other.
 Attorneys can then help guide your decision as to how to best proceed in order to have the most ideal outcome for your particular situation.

-If you have any questions about magistrates and judges, please contact The Law Office of Alexandra White at (303) 647-4245.
+If you have any questions about magistrates and judges, please contact us now.